 The company has undeniably built its technological capabilities and talent pool through its acquisitions.
 Other examples include the acquisition of the Israeli mobile web analytics company Onavo in 2013 as part of building its own data analytics capabilities, and the online file sharing service Drop.io in 2010 to expand further its talent pool.

-Technology Strategy of Facebook: Building Capabilities and Competitive Advantage Through Innovation
+Technology Strategy of Meta: Building Capabilities and Competitive Advantage Through Innovation

 The company launched a 10-year plan in 2016 aimed at expanding the capabilities and usability of its flagship social networking site and increasing further its presence in the greater technology industry and other relevant sectors and markets.
 It is interesting to note that this plan is based on three technologies: drones, artificial intelligence, and virtual reality.

-The company has been building specific AI capabilities such as machine learning and neural networks to improve content delivery across its social networking websites and other digital communication platforms.
+The company has been building specific AI capabilities such as machine learning or deep learning and neural networks to improve content delivery across its social networking websites and other digital communication platforms.
 These capabilities also allow the company to provide targeted advertisements and improve audience engagement.

 Furthermore, to improve overall user experience of individuals using Facebook products and services, the company is also betting on virtual reality.
 It believes that texts, photos, and videos are not enough.
 Both virtual reality and augmented reality can elevate user experience by introducing new features that are more interactive, responsive, and immersive.